shapiroj18/learn/README.md

 ## phish-albums
 Quick python script to update names of phish album cover png's for the [Phish Bot](https://github.com/shapiroj18/phish-bot)

+## phishsongs-code
+Basic script that prints all phish songs that have a specific lyric.

 ## rapid-testing
 Wrote a script during the height of the pandemic to find rapid testing appointments